What You’ll Learn 🖥️

 Adding a display widget to the visual display

-You can add different display widgets for each input channel.
-For example, a digital meter, recorder, FFT analyzer, etc. Widgets can be arranged freely on the display screen.
+You can add different display widgets for each input channel—for example, a digital meter, recorder, FFT analyzer, and more.
+Widgets can be freely arranged on the display screen.

-To add a widget to your display click on the Widget button in the toolbar.
-A dropdown of all possible display widgets will appear.
+To add a widget to your display, click the Widget button in the toolbar.
+A dropdown menu will appear, listing all available display widgets.
 Click on the desired widget to add it to the current screen.

-When the widget is added you will automatically enter the Design mode.
-Design mode allows you to freely adjust the size and position of the widget.
+Once the widget is added, you will automatically enter Design mode, which allows you to adjust the size and position of the widget freely.

-Most of the display widgets are always visible, but some of them appear only when you install a specific DewesoftX plugin or enable a specific option, for example, Power, Combustion Engine Analysis, GPS, etc.
+Most display widgets are always available, but some appear only when a specific DewesoftX plugin is installed or a specific option is enabled (e.g., Power, Combustion Engine Analysis, GPS, etc.).

-In the rest of this course, we will get to know all the available display widgets and describe their purpose and corresponding properties.
+In the remainder of this course, we will explore all available display widgets and describe their functions and relevant properties.

 Digital meter

 The digital meter widget has only one appearance style.
-The channel name and units are displayed at the top left and the display type at the top right side.
-The main space is used by the actual channel value itself.
+The channel name and units are displayed at the top left, while the display type is shown at the top right.
+The main area is occupied by the actual channel value.

-When you select a digital meter in the design or run mode, the following distinct settings will appear on the left and right parts of the screen:
+When you select a digital meter in Design or Run mode, the following configuration options will appear on the left and right sides of the screen:

 Values